yandex-cloud/docs/en/billing/operations/pin-cloud.md

 1. Click **Link** and the added cloud will appear on the list.

-1. If you transferred a cloud, pay any outstanding charges on the old account.
+{% if product == "yandex-cloud" %}1.
+If you transferred a cloud, pay any outstanding charges on the old account.{% endif %}